gesellkammer/csoundengine/docs/Reference.rst

 **Offline Rendering**
     Both an :class:`~csoundengine.engine.Engine` and its associated
     :class:`~csoundengine.session.Session` are concieved to run in real-time.
-For offline rendering **csoundengine** provides for each an offline version, :class:`~csoundengine.offlineengine.OfflineEngine` and :class:`~csoundengine.offline.OfflineSession`.
+For offline rendering *csoundengine* provides for each an offline version, :class:`~csoundengine.offlineengine.OfflineEngine` and :class:`~csoundengine.offline.OfflineSession`.
 These have the same interface as their real-time counterparts, but render everything offline to a soundfile (and probably much faster).
+They can also be used to generate a csound project (a .csd file plus needed assets) to be further edited and/or rendered by the csound executable.
-    An :class:`~csoundengine.offline.OfflineSession` can also be used to generate a csound project to be further edited and/or rendered by the csound executable.
     See :ref:`offlinemod`

 ---------------